We will help you navigate through what is now a relatively straightforward process, albeit one which is often wrapped up in emotion and mistrust.

 -

-A solicitor will charge you for dealing with the case.
+A divorce lawyer will charge you for dealing with the case.
 Usually this will be between £500 and £1,000 plus VAT, depending on the level of assistance you require.

 The no-fault divorce system has cooling off periods of 26 weeks built in.
 This means a case should usually take around 7-10 months from the date the papers are filed.